jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

 ### Video to Image to GIF

+How about: extracting images from a video...and making a gif with them?

 The choice between PNG and JPG depends on the trade-off between **image quality** and **file size**: